jiayelidd/react-personal-portfolio/README.md

 # Jay's personal React portfolio

 Hi, my name is Jay Li.
 This is my personal demo project, it is still a WIP.
-I will be updating this demo.
+I will be updating this portfolio.

 ## Available Scripts